Freiherr5/Data-Analyzer-HPLC-CD-/README; Data-Analyzer-HPLC-CD.txt

 Package for Analysis of CD and HPLC data

 Note:
-The algorithm has been designed for txt data produced by the Äkta pure system (cytiva) and CD spectrum data (molar ellipticity - wavelength spectrum and heat-denaturation spectrum) from Jasco circular dichroism spectroscopy machinery line.
+The algorithm has been designed for .txt data produced by the Äkta pure system (cytiva) and CD spectrum data (molar ellipticity - wavelength spectrum and heat-denaturation spectrum) from Jasco circular dichroism spectroscopy machinery line.